mhulse/jquery-ion/README.md

 </div>
 ```

-There are only two requirements:
+There are only a few requirements:

 1. The plugin has been initialized on a parent element.
 1. The ”panel” element immediately follows its related ”head” element.